py-why/dowhy/README.rst

 .. image:: https://raw.githubusercontent.com/microsoft/dowhy/master/docs/images/regression_output.png

 For detailed code examples, check out the Jupyter notebooks in `docs/source/example_notebooks <https://github.com/microsoft/dowhy/tree/master/docs/source/example_notebooks/>`_, or try them online at `Binder <https://mybinder.org/v2/gh/microsoft/dowhy/master?filepath=docs%2Fsource%2F>`_.
+A good starting point is the `Getting Started with DoWhy <https://github.com/microsoft/dowhy/blob/master/docs/source/example_notebooks/dowhy_simple_example.ipynb>`_ notebook.

 A High-level Pandas API
 -----------------------

 We've made an even simpler API for dowhy which is a light layer on top of the standard one.
-The goal was to make causal analysis much more like regular exploratory analysis.
+The goal is to make causal analysis much more like regular exploratory analysis.
 To use this API, simply import :code:`dowhy.api`.
 This will magically add the :code:`causal` namespace to your :code:`pandas.DataFrame` s.
 Then, you can use the namespace as follows.